-It’s organized by weeks, so you know what to expect during your first year.
-From offering questions to ask of your local municipality before buying chickens to a brooder guide – you will be ready to bring your baby chicks home and know how to keep them growing.
+It’s organized so you know what to expect during your first year.
+From descriptions of breeds and the type of eggs they produce to a brooder guide – you will be ready to bring your baby chicks home and know how to keep them growing.
 Our guide will help you raise your chickens all the way through egg production and molting!

 We even answer those questions you might think are too silly to ask – but aren’t!